-There are plenty of wearables and smartwatches who cater specifically to active people.
-They’re typically for running, swimming and general fitness.
+There are plenty of wearables and smartwatches that cater specifically to active people.
+They’re typically for running, swimming, and general fitness.
 More often than not, they come with a dedicated app too.

 Rowing has got some focus now.
 This review will look at the features that should be considered when purchasing a rowing-friendly watch.